margaretmf/margaretmf.github.io/creativewriting.md

 He plans my days for them to go my way.
 He knows just where you are.
 He steps over stones to get you to where you need to be.
+The hands of the clock ticking through the universe You can't turn back time
+He only moves forward
+He never stops

 **Literary Allusion to Shakespeare**